-Millions watch Shark Tank and think "I want to invest, but I'll never have the funds to take the risk".
+Millions of people watch the news or read the paper and think "I want to invest, but I'll never have the funds to take the risk".

-Why are they publicly-traded then?
-To legally have 1,000,000 ordinary people as investors, and not just rich folks, they jumped through tremendous regulatory hoops (the 2012 JOBS Act).
-That made them "public".
+Why are we publicly-traded then?
+To legally have 1,000,000 ordinary people as investors, and not just rich folks, we jumped through tremendous regulatory hoops (the 2012 JOBS Act).
+That made us "public".

-That has four major advantages for us as investors that you won't normally see in a startup:
+That has three major advantages for investors that you won't normally see in a startup:

-First, they have audited financial statements and twice yearly SEC reporting (1-K's and 1-SA's).
+First, we have audited financial statements and twice yearly SEC reporting (1-K's and 1-SA's).
 Way cool.
-Second, their 47 page offering undergoes annual SEC regulatory review and has enormous detail and history.
-Third, because I'm suggesting you consider investing alongside me, I need you to know that they're paying me $22,500 a month to be on their Advisory Board, and I'm investing all of that in their stock, at $.18/share.
-Being a Shark pays well!
-Fourth, when it's finally appropriate to do a tradtional IPO, the road is much shorter."
+Second, our 47 page offering undergoes annual SEC regulatory review and has enormous detail and history.
+Third, when it's finally appropriate to do a tradtional IPO, the road is much shorter.

-58,000 members earning stock in our company by shopping at
+80,000 members earned stock in our company by shopping at

 Making money because the stores pay us every time they shop.

 They're experiencing being an investor in a startup.